-Prepayment for lunches is encouraged.
+Prepayment for lunches and à la carte items is encouraged.
 Students may present cash or checks to cashiers at breakfast or lunch.
-Please place your student's payment in an envelope with the student's name and lunch number.
-Parents may also pay online at www.myschoolbucks.com To complete this process, parents will need to know the student identification for their child.
-It begins with 655 and contains 9 to 11 digits.
+Parents may also pay online at www.myschoolbucks.com.
+To complete this process, parents will need to know the student identification for their child (it begins with 655 and contains 9 to 11 digits).